About Mark David

 But cartooning is quite difficult and so by the mid 1990s I was tired and cranky and flat broke and properly burnt out.
 I didn’t figure I could write jokes for a living forever, so I looked around me at the newspaper and saw my friends doing really cool stuff on computers, making fancy graphics.
 That looked like fun.
 So I saved up and bought a computer for home, plus a licence for some illustration software and I taught myself how to do computer graphics.
 With the 2000 Sydney Olympics on the way I figured I could talk my way into a full time job at the paper helping with all the graphics work that would bring.

 So I did that new gig — graphics and design — for 15 years.
 Then left that job too, to escape the big city and move to a nice country place, where I went back to drawing some cartoons again.
-This time they were political cartoons, because it seemed to me that all the newspapers in Australia were pushing the same tired narrative all the time — a narrative that gave enormous prominence to anyone who didn’t believe climate science and had their own hair-brained ideas about it, and relentless attacks on any politician with a plan for climate action.
-So I figured the national conversation needed another opinion, even if it was only a little voice like mine.
+This time they were political cartoons, because it seemed to me that all the newspapers in Australia were pushing the same old narrative all the time — a narrative that gave enormous prominence to anyone who didn’t believe climate science and had their own ideas about it, and relentless attacks on any politician with a plan for climate action.
+So I figured the national conversation needed another voice, even if it was only an extremely small voice like mine.
 I started self-publishing onto Facebook and Twitter and then soon picked up regular exposure with the lovely folks at Independent Australia.
-The exposure that the social media alone brings me sometimes adds up to almost a million readers in a week.
-That’s not enough to decide elections like Rupert Murdoch and his mainstream media does but it’s cool to see anyway.
+The exposure that the social media alone brought me sometimes added up to almost a million readers in a week.
+That’s not enough to decide elections like Rupert Murdoch and his mainstream media does but it was cool to see anyway.

-While all this was going on, one thing I quite enjoyed was photography.
+While all this was going on, one thing I enjoyed a lot was photography.

 I now spend a lot of time with my digital camera (SLR and then later moving into mirrorless), especially when it involves pointing it at critters.
 Like the cartoons, my photos appear all over the place.
-Well, mainly in Australia but also internationally — in books, magazines, websites, on telly and even in museums.
+Well, mainly in Australia but also internationally — in books, magazines, websites, on television and even in museums, including the prestigious American Natural History Museum in New York.
+More recently I’ve been having a lot of fun taking photos going towards research into dolphins and some endangered shore birds of South Australia.

 I personally think the complicated nature of cameras acts as a barrier that stops people enjoying them or using them to even a fraction of their potential.
-That’s why I’ve been writing my beginners’ guides to digital SLR photography.
+That’s why I did my beginners’ guides to digital SLR photography.
 Because I think once you get past all that technical stuff there’s a lot of fun to be had and a lot of critters to point a lens at.

 My proudest moment was being photographed juggling three tennis balls while sailing a windsurfer.